 - Maintain an insider trading policy requiring executives and directors to trade only during established window periods after contacting our General Counsel prior to any sales or purchases of Mercury shares

-- Use only double trigger change in control agreements for executives
+- Use only double trigger change in control agreements for executives (change in control and termination of employment)

 - Maintain a clawback policy for actions that result in a financial restatement